81 Talbot Avenue

 - The only AAA four-diamond rated Historic Bed and Breakfast inn from Portland through the Midcoast and one of fifteen properties in all of the state to achieve this rating based on superior facilities, guest amenities and concierge services.

-- A family affair plus– While Cheryl and Mike are the primary innkeepers, both Moms bake pies for guests when they are in residence.
-The “family” has been extended to add Lori and Jessica as assistant innkeepers to make sure all guests’ needs are met.
+- A family affair plus–While Cheryl and Mike are the primary innkeepers, both Moms bake pies for guests when they are in residence.
+The “family” has been extended to add assistant innkeepers and housekeepers to make sure all guests’ needs are met.

 Directions: From Portland, ME: Take I-95 to Rt.
 295 North (Exit 44).
 Follow to Exit 28, Bath/Brunswick Coastal Rt.
 1 and follow approximately 55 miles into Rockland.
 Take a left at the first traffic light onto Broadway (Route 1A).
 Go straight through the next traffic light, and continue for 4 more streets.
 Turn right on Talbot Ave, and Berry Manor Inn is the second building on the left.